erikvanmechelen/wind/manuscript/28openings.md

 This gives Germany two builds (likely F Kie and A Mun) and a good game in either Scandinavia or in tandem with the French against England.

 ## ITALY

 Perhaps the most difficult for new players, Italy has risen significantly in status, both in results collected from our network of gamemasters throughout Europe, and in my own heart.
-Frederico shared my enthusiasm.

 1901

 More than any other power, it matters little how Italy wants to start the game.
 Italy's strength is its strategic influence, its ability to tilt the game in various directions, its implicit threat to do so.

-On that fateful evening in Paris where I played my first and only face-to-face game with Frederico, he was playing the Italian pieces.
-He played a seemingly quiet opening.
-It actually seemed he was at odds with Austria.
-Indeed, he ordered A Ven - Tri in Spring 1901 (bounced by Austria's A Vie - Tri) and followed up with A Ven - Tyr in Fall 1901.

-I was the Austrian.
-After that initial poke, we were able to arrange a rather effective partnership for much of the game.
-He afforded a fleet to assist against Turkey, but otherwise spent his early and mid-game efforts against France.
-We worked together so well that I was even made to pass an army through Venice to get a tempo against France in 1904.

-Unfortunately for me, he coordinated a two-front stab against me to hamper my otherwise solid growth: he stabbed me himself and persuaded the German, who had all but dismantled England and Russia, to thrust against my eastern flank.
-In the relative anarchy that followed, I was unable to reason with the German that his efforts would only see Frederico benefit.
-In the end, he saw the reason, but it was too late.
-Frederico had achieved his solo victory by 1914.

-In his triumph, Frederico demonstrated all the hallmarks of the Italian diplomat, exercising strategic influence in his negotiations whilst showcasing a clinical understanding of naval logistics, including, in the final push, efficient deployment of armies to the western and eastern edges of his position by well-placed fleets throughout the Mediterranean.
-A thing, as it was, of beauty.
-I will not soon, if ever, forget it.

 BEYOND 1902

 For Italy, nearly all of the game of Diplomacy lies beyond 1902.
 To impatiently flail for unplanned centers may prompt a coalition against you.
 To ask for more than your fair share in an early game collaboration could mark you as greedy.
 To launch headfirst into a forlorn, lazy Lepanto, a shrug on your shoulders, should likewise be avoided.

-Instead, do what Frederico did best: Charm your neighbors; strike an alliance with Austria if you can; stay onside with France (until the right moment); and find a path to a fifth center whilst maintaining strategic leverage.
+Instead, charm your neighbors; strike an alliance with Austria if you can; stay onside with France (until the right moment, usually well into the mid-game); and find a path to a fifth center whilst maintaining strategic leverage.

-"The rest of the board hinges so much on what Italy does," said Frederico, taking a drag of his cigarillo post-victory, "why would you waste such power?"
+The rest of the board hinges so much on what Italy does.
+Demonstrate that you understand this, and don't waste such power.

-FREDERICO’S CHOICE
+ERIK’S CHOICE

-"Any opening which sees me decimate the Austrian immediately--in short games--or else ally with him for an extended time."
+Any opening which under short time controls sees me decimate Austria, or, under normal time controls, allied with the Austrian for an extended time.

 ## RUSSIA

-I enjoy playing Russia almost as much as Frederico.
+I enjoy playing Russia.

 Why?
 The Russian must stay as busy as any diplomat in the early years.
 To begin with, he is arguably playing as two separate powers of two centers each.
 Opponents, though, will not cease to remind him he has four units at his disposal, or five or six after 1901.
 But even a six-center Russia is not overwhelmingly strong after 1901 and will have much to do.

-While discussing with Mr. Barbosa Russia's ability to build fleets on both sides of the primary stalemate line (from Saint Petersburg to Spain), our conversation often led back to the merits of scoring systems and the merits of each Great Power within them.
-From our observation, Russia may not perform quite as well as expected in non-timebound draw-based systems, but would perform quite well in time bound sum-of-square, dominance, or solo-based scoring measures.
+Russia's ability to build fleets on both sides of the primary stalemate line (from Saint Petersburg to Spain) is important.
+Russia may not perform quite as well as expected in non-timebound draw-based systems, but performs quite well in time bound sum-of-square, dominance, or solo-based scoring measures.

-When I did, I too was quite pleased to draw Russia, knowing if I maintained good relationships with at least a couple of my neighbors that I'd be able to prepare myself for fast growth and a possible solo.

 1901

-"Request Sweden with the overture of friendship."
-This was all Frederico would recommend me prior to my first game as Russia.
-It soon became clear that I could ask for Sweden and explain to Germany that the build would be used in the South.
-He, naturally, didn't need me meddling with him with something like F Swe - Bal and by allowing me into Sweden, I'd be happy to refrain from the Baltic...until later.
+Request Sweden with the overture of friendship.
+Explain to Germany that the build will be used in the South.
+The dormant threat of F Swe - Bal must be real else the German has little immediate incentive to gift Sweden.

-As for Rumania, I struggled to find a plan that worked as smoothly as the German-Russian arrangement.
+Rumania is less straightforward.

-Except in rare situations where Austria desired to combine against Bulgaria in Fall 1901, I preferred not to open with F Sev - Rum (this allowed Turkey into BLA).
+Except in rare situations where Austria desires to combine against Bulgaria in Fall 1901, I prefer not to open with F Sev - Rum (this allows Turkey into BLA).
 Instead, my default became to play F Sev - BLA while suggesting the Turk open F Ank - Con.
-"You can always fight later," said Frederico of this approach, "but at least there is the possibility of Russo-Turkish cooperation."
+You can always fight later, but at least there is the possibility of Russo-Turkish cooperation.
 Seldom have I found Turks very willing to play this way without also opening to Armenia as a hedge, but it is worth a shot.

 The lovely thing about Russia's numerous openings is that many of them may be transposed into several strong continuations, no matter your Spring diplomacy.

 Where you eventually build in Winter 1901 could even further keep options open for 1902 and beyond.

 BEYOND 1902

 The Tsar's game can be quite strong even without a clear early game ally.
 If one does find direct cooperation, Russia can secure either a foothold in Scandinavia, the Balkans, or Turkey, entering the mid-game with 7-9 centers and everything to play for.
 Because Russia can build armies and fleets on both sides of the primary stalemate line, routes to a large draw or a solo are numerous.

-FREDERICO’S CHOICE
+ERIK’S CHOICE

-The lively Frederico prefers the Ukraine System, trusting his diplomacy in the north can put him in a playable position in both theaters.
+I slightly prefer the Ukraine System to the Squid, trusting my diplomacy in the north can put me in a playable position in both theaters.

 And if diplomacy fails, tactical maneuvers can keep the Russian viable with even a single northern fleet.

-I cannot help but share an example of this shared in a letter Frederico sent me on the eve of 1905.
-He described a position wherein England and France had weakened Germany and where he as Russia held a single northern fleet, desperately trying to stay relevant in Scandinavia.
+I cannot help but share an example wherein England and France have weakened Germany and where Russia holds a single northern fleet, desperately trying to stay relevant in Scandinavia.

 Imagine this scenario, where England proceeds to attempt to capture the Russian owned and occupied Sweden.
 Denmark is unoccupied.